 In an Instant Pot or electric pressure cooker, you want to stir in the leafy greens last, right after you remove the lid because the risotto is hot, and they will wilt gracefully without additional heat.
-A pat or two of butter and a little Parmesan cheese is the final finale that makes this dish super creamy, without cream.
+A pat or two of butter and a little Parmesan cheese is the final addition that makes this dish super creamy.
 Risotto just may be my favorite thing made with an Instant Pot.

 1 onion, diced